 If you have any questions, please feel free to call our office.
 972-329-2442.

-This is a crazy time.
-Until we figure out what this is, we need to stay smart, use common sense, and do not react out of fear.
+This is a crazy time, but it’s getting better.
+We need to stay smart, use common sense, and do not react out of fear.
 We look forward to seeing you on your next appointment.

 For further information, including measures to keep yourself healthy, visit the following links: